Kashmiri Resistance

 Kashmiri Resistance: Unpacking Debate – Terrorism or Insurgency?

 The Kashmiri resistance is not just a band of “terrorists,” as the Indian government claims and the Indian media portrays.
-Instead, it is an insurgency that has been driven by deep-rooted grievances against Indian occupation.
+Instead, deep-rooted grievances against Indian occupation drive the insurgency.
 The use of the “terrorist” label is a calculated move to delegitimize the resistance and distract from the rampant human rights violations occurring in the region.
-With indigenous groups like the People’s Anti-Fascist Force (PAFF), and The Joint Kashmir Front (JKF) mainly leading the fight, Kashmiris are struggling to reclaim their rights in the face of overwhelming oppression and persecution from Indian authorities.
+Indigenous groups like the People’s Anti-Fascist Force (PAFF) and The Joint Kashmir Front (JKF) mainly lead the fight.
+Kashmiris are struggling to reclaim their rights in the face of overwhelming oppression and persecution from Indian authorities.

-This incident carries significant implications, particularly in light of several upcoming international events in India, such as the Shanghai Cooperation Organization (SCO) on May 4-5, 2023, and the G20 Tourism Working Group meeting in Srinagar, the summer capital of Indian-administered Kashmir, on May 22-24.
-Additionally, there are two consultative forums on youth affairs (Y-20) scheduled to be held in Leh and Srinagar.
+This incident carries significant implications, particularly in light of several upcoming international events in India.
+These events include the Shanghai Cooperation Organization (SCO) meeting on May 4-5, 2023.
+Additionally, the G20 Tourism Working Group meeting is scheduled in Srinagar, the summer capital of Indian-administered Kashmir, on May 22-24.
+Additionally, organizers have scheduled two consultative forums on youth affairs (Y-20) to be held in Leh and Srinagar.
 Last, but not least, the recent statements by Satya Pal Malik, former governor of Indian-Illegally Occupied Jammu and Kashmir, which “vindicate” Pakistan’s stance on the 2019 Pulwama attack, have also raised questions about the Modi-led BJP Government in India.

 The Indian government’s heavy-handed approach to quelling the movement has only led to further violence and unrest in the region.

 The International Crisis Group, a global think tank, has warned that the Indian government’s policies in Kashmir could lead to “disastrous consequences.”
-They have called “rethink” seriously not only for these policies but also for a more inclusive approach to be taken.
+They have called for a serious “rethink” of these policies and a move toward a more inclusive approach.

-Therefore, it is crucial to understand that the resistance movement in Kashmir is not driven by external forces but by the indigenous people themselves, and is definitely not a new development.
+Therefore, it is crucial to understand that indigenous people, not external forces, drive the resistance movement in Kashmir.
+This movement is definitely not a new development.
 It has been ongoing for decades, and it is a response to the illegal Indian occupation of their land.
 The resistance movement is rooted in the history and culture of the Kashmiri people.

 Towards Resolution: Pakistan, India, and International Community